 KIO-101 is a third-generation small molecule DHODH inhibitor.
+We are using the term 'third-generation' to refer to the fact that the first-generation drug approved was leflunomide (a DHODH inhibitor) and the second-generation drug approved was teriflunomide (the active metabolite of leflunomide and also a DHODH inhibitor).
+Thus, KIO-101 would be a third-generation drug currently in development.
 DHODH is extensively exploited as potential drug targets for immunological disorders, oncology, and infectious diseases.
 DHODH is a key enzyme in the de novo pyrimidine synthesis pathway.
-This enzyme is located in the mitochondria and catalyzes the conversion of dihydroorotate (DHO) to orotate as the fourth step in the de novo synthesis of pyrimidines that are ultimately used in the production of nucleotides.
+This enzyme is located in the mitochondria and catalyzes the conversion of dihydroorotate ("DHO") to orotate as the fourth step in the de novo synthesis of pyrimidines that are ultimately used in the production of nucleotides.